-The Company has entered into agreements with contract research organizations and other external service providers primarily for services in connection with the development of its product candidates.
-The Company was contractually obligated for up to approximately \$20.8 million of future services under these agreements as of March 31, 2014.
-The nature of the work being conducted under the Company's agreements with contract research organizations is such that, in most cases, the services may be stopped with short notice.
+The Company has entered into agreements with contract research organizations and other external service providers primarily for services in connection with the development and planned commercialization of its product candidates.
+The Company was contractually obligated for up to approximately \$22.7 million of future services under these agreements as of June 30, 2014.
+The nature of the work being conducted under the Company's agreements with external service providers is such that, in most cases, the services may be stopped with short notice.
 In such event, the Company would not be liable for the full amount of the contract.
 The Company's actual contractual obligations may vary depending upon several factors, including the progress and results of the underlying studies.